A. T. M. Shamsuzzaman

-Abu Taher Mohammad Shamsuzzaman (আবু তাহের মোহাম্মদ শামসুজ্জ়ামান; 10 September 1941 – 20 February 2021), was a Bangladeshi film and television actor, director and screen-playwright.
-He was awarded Ekushey Padak in 2015 by the Government of Bangladesh.
+Abu Taher Mohammad Shamsuzzaman (আবু তাহের মোহাম্মদ শামসুজ্জ়ামান; 10 September 1941 – 20 February 2021) was a Bangladeshi film and television actor, director, and screenwriter.
+He was awarded the Ekushey Padak in 2015 by the government of Bangladesh.
 He won Bangladesh National Film Awards five times for his roles in Dayee Ke?
-(1987), Madam Fuli (1999), Churiwala (2001), Mon Bosena Porar Table E (2009) and Chorabali (2012).
+(1987), Madam Fuli (1999), Churiwala (2001), Mon Bosena Porar Table E (2009), and Chorabali (2012).

 Early life and career

-Shamsuzzaman was born into a Bengali Muslim family at his maternal home in Daulatpur, Noakhali on 10 September 1941.
+Shamsuzzaman was born into a Bengali Muslim family at his maternal home in Daulatpur, Noakhali, on 10 September 1941.
 His ancestral paternal home is in Bholakot Boro Bari in Ramganj, Lakshmipur District.
 His father was Nuruzzaman, a wakil who worked with A. K. Fazlul Huq, and his mother was Nurunnisa Begum.
 Shamsuzzaman was the eldest child of a family of five brothers and three sisters.
-Growing up he didn't plan on being an actor, he wanted to be a doctor.
+Growing up, he didn't plan on being an actor, he wanted to be a doctor.

 His family moved to Dhaka and lived in Debendranath Das Lane in Old Dhaka.
 He began his schooling in Dhaka at Pogose School, where he was friends with Prabir Mitra, who would also grow up to be an actor.
-His film career began with filmmaker Udayan Chowdhury as an assistant director in films "Manusher Bhagban" and "Bishwokanya".
+His film career began with filmmaker Udayan Chowdhury as an assistant director in the films "Manusher Bhagban" and "Bishwokanya".
 He got his breakthrough through his role in the film "Nayanmoni" (1976), directed by Amjad Hossain.
 Earlier he played the role of Ramzan in the play Sangsaptak, aired in 1960.